SakoDroid/telego/README.md

  /*All the logs related to bot will be written in this file.
 You can use configs.DefaultLogFile for default value*/

  LogFileAddress string

+ //BlockedUsers is a list of blocked users.

+ BlockedUsers []BlockedUser `json:"blocked_users"`
 ```

 ### **Not using webhook**